Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Asian night at the buffet

-The Pastry Shop in the buffet was where all the deserts were and also had afternoon tea goodies each day (scones with clotted cream and jam, little sandwiches, and little pastries).
+The Pastry Shop in the buffet was where all the deserts were and also had afternoon tea goodies every day (scones with clotted cream and jam, little sandwiches, and little pastries).
 This was my choice for a snack if I did not make the 3 o’clock afternoon tea in the main dining room.
-This is also where the juice bar was located.

 Dessert choices in the Pastry Shop on the eSky Princess